-Service Indicator: Indicates that the instrument may be in need of service.
-If wrench displays, please contact an authorized Lighthouse Service Provider at 800-945-5905 (USA Toll Free) or 541-770-5905 (Outside of USA) for assistance or send an email to techsupport@golighthouse.com.

-- μ: The mu symbol indicates the particle sizes, in micrometers, configured for the instrument.
+- Service Indicator: Indicates that the instrument may need service.
+If the wrench icon displays, please contact an authorized Lighthouse Service Provider at 1-800-945-5905 (USA Toll Free) or 1-541-770-5905 (Outside of USA) for assistance or send an email to techsupport@golighthouse.com. - μm: The mu symbol indicated the particle sizes, in micrometers, configured for the instrument.
 These sizes are pre-configured at the factory.
-To order an instrument with non-standard sizes, please contact a sales representative at Lighthouse 510-438-0500 (Sales). - DATA DISPLAY: This indicates whether the counts are being displayed in Differential (Diff) mode or in Cumulative (Cuml) mode and, if the counts are normalized to ft3 or m3.
+To order an instrument with non-standard sizes, please contact a sales representative at Lighthouse 1-510-438-0500 (Sales). - DATA DISPLAY: This indicates whether the counts are being displayed in Differential (Diff) mode or in Cumulative (Cuml) mode and if the counts are normalized to ft or m.

 - MODE: Displays the current mode selected; possible modes are AUTO, MANUAL, CONCEN (Concentration) and BEEP. - CYCLES: Indicates the number of times that the count will be taken at a given location in Auto mode.
-"1/ 3" indicates that the count is the first of three samples to be recorded at this location.
+"1/3" indicates that the count is the first of three samples to be recorded at this location.
 The maximum number of cycles is 999.
-When set to 0, the unit will run in Auto mode continuously until the STOP button is pressed.

-- SAMPLE: The Sample Time (hh:mm:ss) is the duration of one counting cycle.
+When set to 0, the unit will run in Auto mode continuously until the STOP button is pressed. - SAMPLE: The Sample Time (hh:mm:ss) is the duration of one counting cycle.
 The Sample Time will count down on the MAIN screen when the instrument is in AUTO or Manual mode so the user can see how much time is remaining in the sample period.
-In Concentration mode, the Sample Time will count up to 6 seconds per cycle. - HOLD: Displays the hold time in between cycles.
-The maximum hold time is 23 hours, 59 minutes, 59 seconds. - RECS: This displays the current number of records stored in the instrument and the total number of records that can be stored.
+In Concentration mode, the Sample Time will count to 6 seconds per cycle. - HOLD: Displays the hold time in between cycles.
+The maximum hold time is 99 hours, 59 minutes, 59 seconds. - RECS: This displays the current number of records stored in the instrument and the total number of records that can be stored.
 The data buffer is a circular buffer.
-The instrument can store up to 3000 records.
-An asterisk () will appear in front of counts when the buffer wraps. - START/STOP: Press START button on the screen to start counting.
-When running, the instrument will display "COUNTING" in the lower right corner of the screen as shown in Figure 6-5.
-Press the STOP button to stop counting; the word "STOPPED" will display.
+The instrument can store up to 3,000 records.
+An asterisk (\) will appear in front of counts when the buffer wraps.